 Recording batches is how you track every production run in Formuley.
-Each batch links to a formula, captures production details, and optionally deducts ingredients from your inventory.
+Each batch links to a formula, captures production details, and optionally deducts raw materials from your inventory.

 There are two ways to begin: